Have you seen our Loyalty Statistics: the Ultimate Collection page lately?

 They come from studies run by industry leaders and top firms across the nation.
 Organizations and businesses have used it for research, presentations and to influence member benefit strategies.
 It has become a trusted resource for a host of companies worldwide as they navigate the complex and sometimes confusing notion of “loyalty.”

-As obsessed as we are about all things member loyalty and member benefits, we recognize that no one statistic tells the full story.
+As obsessed as we are about all things member loyalty and member benefits for associations, we recognize that no one statistic tells the full story.
 Still, we’ve dedicated this entire blog to exploring every nuance of customer and member loyalty – and as we’ve organized the statistics, a few interesting trends have emerged.

 #1 - More Loyalty Programs Competing for Attention — and Failing